ryan-mahoney/Layout/README.md

 ### Important

+When you work locally, you will need to do the following:

+``Firefox``
+In the address bar type in "about:config"
+Set the "Security.fileuri.strict_origin_policy" to false

+``Chrome``
+Load chrome with the "--allow-file-access-from-files" command line flag set

 If you are using the PHP version, you will need to put the following script-like tag inside of each targetted container.
 This script tag will never be executed, it is used by the PHP script as a place-holder that will be replaced upon execution.
 The important aspect of using this tag, is that the `selector` attribute should match the selector specified in the config file.
 Here is an example of the markup with the script tag:

 ```html